 A skilled injector will also have a thorough understanding of a patient’s pain tolerance and their tendency for bruising.
 Even though Botox is considered a non-invasive procedure, there is still the possibility that the patient’s body will react to it poorly.
 Dermatologists will need to work with the patient to establish how the treatment will be administered and follow up with them after their session if any post-operative care is needed.

-Finally, a skilled cosmetic surgeon can also reduce the number of dermal filler injection sites needed for the entire Botox treatment.
+Finally, a skilled cosmetic surgeon can also reduce the number of injection sites needed for the entire Botox treatment.
 With interconnected areas like the brow, areas under the eyes, cheeks, and lips, it’s possible for a skilled injector to navigate their way around the tissue without making multiple entry points.
 This reduces the amount of overall bruising, swelling, and scarring that the patient will have to recover from.

 2. Using alternative medical devices like blunt-tip cannulas